José Pardo y Barreda: Businessman and university professor

 Back to Perú, in 1890, Pardo abandoned his diplomatic career to devote himself to administrating his sugar estate in Tumán, located in Chiclayo.
 He was the founding partner of the Club of the Union of Chiclayo.
 In Lima, he took part in negotiations to begin construction to urbanised the District of La Victoria and funded in a textile factory in Vitarte, that gave work to a large number of unemployed people, who would, in the following century, be the leaders of social struggles.
 He edited the newsletter of the National Society of Agriculture until July 1900 and in November of that year, in a session of a General Meeting of the Society of Industry was elected as a member and delegate to the Institute of Technology.

 In 1891 he was appointed as a member of the Geographical Society of Lima.
 In 1900, the University of San Marcos required him for the Faculty of Political and Administrative Sciences, conferring upon him the position of Diplomatic Law and History of the Treaties of Peru, that he held until 1903.
-He also represented the University at the Council of Superiors of Public Instruction (1901-1903), and prepared the Law of Secondary School Education Reform that would be approved in 1904.
+He also represented the University at the Council of Superiors of Public Instruction (1901–1903), and prepared the Law of Secondary School Education Reform that would be approved in 1904.

 Return to politics

 Under Manuel Candamo's government (the second civilian government after Manuel Pardo's) José Pardo was appointed as minister of Foreign Relations, a position that he held from 8 September 1903 to 14 May 1904, while Augusto B. Leguia another young civilian, held the Ministry of Finance.
-But Candamo did not complete his presidential term of 4 years as he died 8 months after assuming the presidency, in 7 May 1904, a victim of illness.
+But Candamo did not complete his presidential term of 4 years as he died 8 months after assuming the presidency, on 7 May 1904, a victim of illness.

 Jose Pardo married with first cousin Carmen Heeren Barreda in the St. Theresa Church on 29 January 1900.
 The newlyweds were blessed by the delegate Monsignor Gasparri.
 Later, as leader of the Civilist Party, he became president of Peru on 2 occasions.